Theatre

 Carrying on the tradition set by the US counterpart, the West End production won a record-setting seven Olivier Awards during its first year.

-Watch Hamilton‘s original West End cast discuss what they love about the musical above, and find out more about the musical below.
+Watch Hamilton’s original West End cast discuss what they love about the musical below:

 What is Hamilton?